 You don't need to eliminate all fat from your diet.
 In fact, some fats actually help promote good health.
-But it's wise to choose the healthier types of dietary fat and then enjoy them — in moderation.
+But it's wise to choose the healthier types of dietary fat and then enjoy them as part of a balanced diet.

 There are numerous types of fat.
 Your body makes its own fat from taking in excess calories.
-Some fats are found in foods from plants and animals and are known as dietary fat.
+Some fats are found in the foods you eat — these are called dietary fats.
 Dietary fat is a macronutrient that provides energy for your body.

 Research about the possible harms and benefits of dietary fat is always evolving.
-And a growing body of research suggests that when it comes to dietary fat, you should focus on eating healthy fats and avoiding unhealthy fats.
+Current evidence suggests that the smart play is to focus on choosing healthier fats and avoiding the less healthy ones.

-There are two main types of potentially harmful dietary fat:
+There are two main types of potentially harmful dietary fats:

 - Trans fat.
-This is a type of fat that occurs naturally in some foods in small amounts.
+This type of fat occurs naturally in some foods in small amounts.
 But most trans fats are made from oils through a food processing method called partial hydrogenation.
-These partially hydrogenated trans fats can increase unhealthy LDL cholesterol and lower healthy high-density lipoprotein (HDL) cholesterol.
+These partially hydrogenated trans fats can increase total blood cholesterol, LDL cholesterol and triglyceride levels, but lower HDL cholesterol.
 This can increase your risk of cardiovascular disease.

-The types of potentially helpful dietary fat are mostly unsaturated:
+The potentially helpful types of dietary fat are primarily unsaturated fats:

 - Polyunsaturated fatty acids.
-This is a type of fat found mostly in plant-based foods and oils.
-Evidence shows that eating foods rich in polyunsaturated fatty acids improves blood cholesterol levels, which can decrease your risk of heart disease.
-These fatty acids may also help decrease the risk of type 2 diabetes.
+This type of fat is found mostly in plant-based foods and oils.
+Evidence shows that eating foods rich in polyunsaturated fatty acids instead of saturated fats improves blood cholesterol levels, which can decrease your risk of heart disease and may also help decrease the risk of type 2 diabetes.

 - Omega-3 fatty acids.
-One type of polyunsaturated fat is made up of mainly omega-3 fatty acids and may be especially beneficial to your heart.
+One type of polyunsaturated fat is made up of mainly omega-3 fatty acids and may be especially beneficial for heart health.
 Omega-3, found in some types of fatty fish, appears to decrease the risk of coronary artery disease.
 There are plant sources of omega-3 fatty acids.
 However, it hasn't yet been determined whether replacements for fish oil — plant-based or krill — have the same health effects as omega-3 fatty acid from fish.

-Foods made up mostly of monounsaturated and polyunsaturated fats are liquid at room temperature, such as olive oil, safflower oil, peanut oil and corn oil.
+Foods made up mostly of monounsaturated and polyunsaturated fats are liquid at room temperature, such as canola oil, olive oil, safflower oil, peanut oil, sunflower oil and corn oil.

 Fish high in omega-3 fatty acids include salmon, tuna, trout, mackerel, sardines and herring.
-Plant sources of omega-3 fatty acids include flaxseed (ground), oils (canola, flaxseed, soybean), and nuts and other seeds (walnuts, butternuts and sunflower).
+Plant sources of omega-3 fatty acids include flaxseed (ground), oils (canola, flaxseed, soybean), and nuts and other seeds (walnuts, butternuts and chia seeds).

-Because some dietary fats are potentially helpful and others potentially harmful to your health, it pays to know which ones you're eating and whether you're meeting recommendations.
+Because some fats are potentially helpful and others are potentially harmful to your health, it pays to know which ones you're eating and whether you're meeting recommendations.

-The 2015-2020 Dietary Guidelines for Americans offers the following recommendations about dietary fat intake:
+The 2015-2020 Dietary Guidelines for Americans offers the following recommendations about fat intake: